shiiaad/1.ATM-Simulation-System/README.md

-🏧 ATM Simulation System (Core Python)
+ATM Simulation System (Core Python)
-📌 Introduction

 The ATM Simulation System is a menu-driven Python program developed using Core Python only.
 It simulates basic ATM operations such as user authentication, balance enquiry, cash deposit, cash withdrawal, and transaction history.

 This project is designed for academic submission and helps beginners understand real-world banking operations using Python.

-🎯 Objectives
+Objectives:-

 To understand menu-driven programs in Python